GudHubPlatform/image-web-component/Readme.md

 * **title** - just add title text for generated <ing> tag.
 * **width** - just add width attribute for generated <img> tag.
 Can be useful for Google Page Speed optimization.
 * **height** - just add height attribute for generated <img> tag.
 Can be useful for Google Page Speed optimization.
-* **loading-padding** - Best to pass in %.
-Add empty space with gray background while image loading.
-Can be useful to fix CLS.